-This project is very important in Natural Capital Partners’ overall portfolio, particularly for our North American clients, so it was great to have the opportunity to visit.
+This project is very important in Natural Capital Partners’ overall portfolio, particularly for our North American clients and businesses that want to be CarbonNeutral, so it was great to have the opportunity to visit.
 I was really interested in meeting with the foresters: those responsible for managing the tree planting on behalf of the landowners who enrol in the project.
 I had the opportunity to see the project in various different stages i.e. trees of different ages, and gain an understanding of exactly how the land is managed.

 What was the most surprising thing you learned during your visit?